-There are times in a woman’s life when her cervix seems to be a topic of daily conversation, with her partner and maybe even other moms!
-If you’re wanting to conceive, you may be experimenting with fertility awareness — or if you’re expecting a baby any day now — it may seem like everyone wants to know how dilated you are!
+There are times in a woman’s life when her cervix seems to be a topic of daily conversation.
+If you’re wanting to conceive, you may be experimenting with how to check your cervix for fertility awareness.
+Or, if you’re expecting a baby any day, it may seem like everyone wants to know how dilated you are!

 What is the Cervix?

-If you're just starting your journey with trying to conceive or if you're simply intrigued by how your body works, the first step is knowledge and understanding.
-Women can be empowered to take more control of their health and wellness as they learn how their body operates and why it matters.
+If you're just starting your journey with trying to conceive or if you're simply intrigued by how your body works, the first step is knowledge with understanding.
+Women can be empowered to take more control of their health and wellness as they learn how their bodies operate and why it matters.

 So today, let’s start with the basics.

 The cervix is the cylinder-shaped neck of tissue between the uterus and vagina, with openings on either end.
 It is usually about 2-3 centimeters long (1 inch) and the lower portion bulges into the top of the vaginal canal.
 The cervix changes texture and position throughout a woman’s menstrual cycle and flattens and dilates during childbirth to allow a baby to be born vaginally.

 High vs. Low Cervix

 Some women have a high cervix and some have a lower one.
 Either can be healthy, safe, and strong.
 Every woman is different so it is important to check your cervix at multiple points throughout your cycle to determine what is a high or low position for your cervix.